Neighbors in Need Special Mission Offering

 Offering Information

-Most churches collect the offering on October 2, 2022 as part of World Communion Sunday, but contributions can be made at any time.
+While many of our churches collect the offering on October 6, 2024, as part of World Communion Sunday, contributions to this offering can be collected on any Sunday during the calendar year.
+We thank you for your support and generosity.

 Apply for a Neighbors in Need Grant

 If you’re a UCC church or affiliated organization doing justice in your community through advocacy efforts and direct service projects, you are eligible to apply for a Neighbors in Need grant.
 Learn about grant options and important dates.
-Applications open August 1, 2022.
+Application portal opens August 1, 2024.

 Campaign Learning Resources

 Welcome to the Neighbors in Need Special Mission Offering (NINSMO) Portal.
-The 2022 NIN campaign will focus on economic justice issues.
+The 2024 NIN campaign will focus on Mental Health Justice.
 Learn more about this issue from the links below.

-Promote Neighbors in Need “BEHOLD!” campaign at your church.
+Promote Neighbors in Need “Mental Health is a Universal Human Right” campaign at your church.

-Explore the exciting offering promotional toolkit which contains a four-week bible study, a coloring book, three posters, a variety of social media banners, and a leader’s guide.
+Explore the exciting offering promotional toolkit which contains a leader’s guide, two bulletin inserts, four coloring pages, a poster, and a variety of social media banners.

 Neighbors in Need: Stories of Faith & Transformation